BrantApps/blog/src/features/posts/markdown/visualising-slack.md

 #### June 2019, Candide, Lead Engineer

 # Preamble
-As companies grow in size there is a painful period where existing, organic modes of communication start to creak and let you down.
+As companies grow in size there is a painful period where existing, organic modes of communication can start to let you down.
 This entry explains how to make evidence-based improvements to your use of instant messaging tools such as Slack.

 ## Knowing you have a problem
-> "Hi folks, I wondered if you could..."
+> 👋Hi folks, I wondered if you could...

 You've probably read messages that start like this.
 But what room was it sent to?
 Did 50 notifications get sent?
 Was the resolution a redirect to another room?
 We've all been here, however, if this is a common occurrence then your existing instant message (IM) communication paths are letting you down.
 Around the same time, you are likely hearing complaints that there are _just too many rooms!_.
 Either, or all of these symptoms are your canaries that information is becoming harder to find or, at worst, is being hidden and it's time to take action.